 So introverts need lots of time alone to recharge.
 The operative word in that sentence is need.
 Not want.
 Need.
 We need peace.
 And quiet.
 And being alone.

-Well, I think that we introverts can survive a homeschool convention such as Great Homeschool Conventions every now and again.
-How?
-Here are five ways to survive a homeschool convetion just for introverts.
+Well, I think that we introverts can survive a homeschool convention every now and again.
+Let’s look at how.